 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

-- Low white blood cell counts have happened more often in people getting this drug with chemo compared to people getting only chemo.
-Low white blood cell counts may raise the chance of getting an infection.
-If you have questions, talk with your doctor.
+- This drug may raise the risk of low white blood cell counts in people getting chemo.
+Low white blood cell counts may raise the risk of infection.
+If you are getting chemo and you have questions, talk with the doctor.

 - If you have had or will be having radiation treatment, talk with your doctor.
 Worse side effects from radiation treatment have happened with this drug.